manas-manna/hospital-api/README.md

 Below are the list of working routes which you can test using postman

 ***For Doctor***
-api/v1/doctor/register : This will handle the registration of new doctor api/v1/doctor/login : This is create the jwt token which is required to perform all patients related operations
+api/v1/doctor/register : This(POST request) will handle the registration of new doctor api/v1/doctor/login : This(GET request) is create the jwt token which is required to perform all patients related operations

 ***For Patients***
 [Note: Make sure all te below operation will require to pass the authorisation token in header]

-api/v1/patients/register : This will handle the registration of new patient. api/v1/patients/create_report/:phone : This will generate the report of a particular patient.Pass the phone number of the patient in params. api/v1/patients/all_reports : This will genarate all patients report.No need to pass any phone number api/v1/patients/update_status/:phone : This will update the current checkup status of the patient.Pass the phone number of the patient in params.Also add a key 'newstatus' in the body and the value should be new status. api/v1/patients/status/:status : This is generate all the patient report of a particular status.Pass the state code in the params.
+api/v1/patients/register : This(POST request) will handle the registration of new patient. api/v1/patients/create_report/:phone : This(GET request) will generate the report of a particular patient.Pass the phone number of the patient in params. api/v1/patients/all_reports : This(GET request) will genarate all patients report.No need to pass any phone number api/v1/patients/update_status/:phone : This(GET request) will update the current checkup status of the patient.Pass the phone number of the patient in params.Also add a key 'newstatus' in the body and the value should be new status. api/v1/patients/status/:status : This(GET request) is generate all the patient report of a particular status.Pass the state code in the params.

 The status code for the patients are:
 1)neg : Patient is negative